 You'll remember Jim, of course, the caller who regularly helped you wipe egg off your face whenever you made kind, naive statements concerning jews.

-I think the only cure for jewish people and Israel is for them not to be jewish.
-Paranoia is jewish.
-It's part of being jewish.
+The only cure for jewish people and Israel is for them not to be jewish.
+Being paranoid is jewish.
+It's part and parcel of being jewish.

 Hey, I may be wrong.
 I'd love to hear a tough program on a cure for Israel.
 Suggest as guests you bring on the Muslim, truth-jihadist, jewish sycophant Kevin Barret [You were just on his show, remember?] and his good-guy, jewish friend Gordon Duff, the guy that has intimate talks with intelligence people from all over the world and comes and goes freely through Israeli airports when he visits his family and friends in Israel.